Encumbrance Certificate – Everything You Need to Know About EC_Banner

 What are the Eligibility Criteria to Apply for an EC?

 Individuals who wish to sell their property can apply for an encumbrance certificate offline as well as online in some selective states.
 You can fill out and submit the forms as instructed.
-You will also need to pay an application fee, which normally ranges between Rs.
-200 to Rs.
-500, depending on the location of the property and the time frame for which you seek an EC.
+You will also need to pay an application fee, depending on the location of the property and the time frame for which you seek an EC.
 The charges differ from state to state.

 Those who own houses in any of the following states can easily apply and download their encumbrance certificate online: